 - Submit an application for admission to Rhodes by either the Early Action deadline or the Regular Decision deadline.

-- Arrange to have a letter of reference from a teacher or project supervisor sent to Prof. Ann Viano at Viano@rhodes.edu by December 1 if you applied Early Action or January 25 if you applied Regular Decision.
+- Arrange to have a letter of reference from a teacher or project supervisor sent to Dr. Ann Viano at viano@rhodes.edu by January 25.

-Applicants will be notified if they are a finalist within roughly six weeks of each deadline.
+Applicants will be notified if they are a finalist within roughly six weeks of the deadline.

 Past Recipients of the Jack H. Taylor Scholarship